NDIS in Tasmania

 From 1 July 2018, the NDIS will be available for children, aged 0 to 3, and adults, aged 35 to 49.

 From 1 January 2019, the NDIS will be available for adults, aged 50 to 64.

 By 1 July 2019, all eligible Tasmanians, 0 to age 64, will become NDIS participants.

 Eligible residents in shared supported accommodation will access the NDIS together on a house-by-house basis.

 Tasmanian Gateway Services will assist people to connect with services and prepare for the NDIS.

 Existing Commonwealth and state-based services and supports will continue until eligible people with disability start their NDIS plan.

-At this stage a young person, aged 15 to 24, with an impairment likely to be permanent which makes it difficult to take part in everyday activities, can access the Scheme.
+Tasmanians aged 12 to 28, with an impairment likely to be permanent which makes it difficult to take part in everyday activities, can access the Scheme.
 People need to meet disability or early intervention requirements, as well as age and residency requirements.

 The NDIA will contact you prior to entering the Scheme.

 For more information, please visit Access requirements